AmoydxGXP/scarHRD/README.md

 Introduction
 ============
+This is a adaptation of the original `scarHRD` R package (https://github.com/sztup/scarHRD).
+Some modifications have been done.

 `scarHRD` is an R package which determines the levels of homologous recombination deficiency (telomeric allelic imbalance, loss off heterozygosity, number of large-scale transitions) based on NGS (WES, WGS) data.